 As a result, I am delighted to offer you what I think is one of the tastiest meals you can eat and let’s face it… One that is extremely frugal.

 I have always loved liver and onions.
 I emphatically believe that if you are going to take the life of an animal use all of the beast!
-Apart from the lining of the stomach of course, I hate tripe.

-Anyway I digress.
+Anyway, I digress.
 This liver and onions recipe is not the first here on krumpli to feature offal.

 It will also, certainly not be the last!
 Primarily because I am busy working on a ‘brain ravioli dish’.